Fatoumata Binta Diallo (athlete): Senior career

-In February 2024, she won Portuguese national indoor titles over 200m and 400m.
+In February 2024, she won Portuguese national indoor titles over 200 m and 400 m.
 She was part of the Portuguese 4 × 400 m relay team which set a national record time of 3:31.93 at the 2024 World Athletics Indoor Championships in Glasgow.

 She qualified for the final of the 400 metres hurdles at the 2024 European Athletics Championships, in a personal best and national record time of 54.65 seconds.
 She placed eighth overall in the final.
 She competed in the 400 metres hurdles at the 2024 Summer Olympics in Paris in August 2024, finishing second in her heat to qualify for the semi-finals in a time of 54.75 seconds.
 She finished in sixth place in her semi-final in a time of 54.93 seconds.

 She finishes sixth in the 400 metres hurdles at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, part of the 2025 Diamond League, in May 2025.

 In June 2025, she won the 400 metres hurdles at the European Athletics Team Championships First Division in Madrid, in a time of 54.77 seconds.
 She competed at the 2025 World Athletics Championships in Tokyo, Japan, running 54.54 seconds to qualify for the semi-finals and setting a new national record of 54.45 seconds in the semi-final without advancing to the final.

+In May 2026, Diallo competed in Poland and ran 55.27 seconds to win the 400 m hurdles at the Irena Szewińska Memorial.
+Competing at the Halina Konopacka Classic in Poland in June, she set a new national record of 54.31 seconds for the 400 m hurdles.
+In July, she won the Portuguese national title over 400 m hurdles in 54.46 seconds, ahead of joint national record-holder Sofia Lavreshina.

+On 12 August 2026, she won the bronze medal at the 2026 European Championships in Birmingham, England, running a new Portuguese national record of 53.55 seconds in the final.
+At the 2026 Diamond League Final in Brussels in September, she placed sixth in the 400 metres hurdles.
+The following week, she competed in the 400 m hurdles at the inaugural World Ultimate Championship in Budapest.